abisubramanya27/Complaints-Classifier/README.md

 * **Setting up the inputs:**

-  * The input audio file(which is the complaint) should be stored as "test-audio\<number\>.mp3" and they will be classified in the same order.
+  * The input audio file(which is the complaint) should be stored as "test-audio-\<number\>.mp3" in the test-audio folder and they will be classified in the same order.
   * The relevant contact numbers of the customers along with their account numbers should be stored in the csv file in ./Database/Accno_Phno_db.csv (we have added some sample contact number + account number in it).

 **DBS app folder contains the working code, the other files were used for training the comprehend models**